- Accessible Venues

 Please read the information below to assist in making your Festival visit both enjoyable and comfortable.
 For further information, contact the Festival on 02 6262 4792.

 All performance venues and workshop spaces on the Festival site are accessible with seating arrangements to accommodate a variety of needs.
-In the Conference Centre (between the Coorong and Budawang pavilions) a lift provides access to the upstairs workshop spaces.
-The Festival has a number of venues, some which are onsite buildings and others that are located on grass including The Marquee, The Scrumpy, The Majestic, The Flute and Fiddle and the Stock Camp.
+The Festival has a number of venues, some which are onsite buildings and others that are located on grass including The Marquee, The Scrumpy, The Majestic, The Piazza, The Borderland, The Carnival Stage, The Flute and Fiddle and the Stock Camp.

 Specific access points will be available for these particular venues and made visible onsite.